Home| Search

 Permanent Residency-Green Card

 There are several quick avenues to permanent residency.
 These include the National Interest Waiver and the Intracompany Transferee Green Card.
 The FAQ-Frequently Asked Questions describes both.
-The Newsletter keeps you up to date.
+My Newsletter keeps you up to date.

 For information about green cards through the standard individual labor certification, please request our report via email.
 For a list of advantages of permanent residency over temporary work permits, see the FAQ-Frequently Asked Questions.